Evaluating Cognitive Web Accessibility

 - Avoid distractions

-Animation, varying or unusual font faces, contrasting color or images, or other distracters that pull attention away from content should be avoided.
+Animation or auto-playing video, varying or unusual font faces, highly contrasting color or images, or other distracters that pull attention away from content should be avoided.
 Complex or "busy" background images can draw attention away from the content.
-Avoid pop-up windows and blinking or moving elements.
+Be careful with pop-up windows and blinking or moving content.

 - Use stylistic differences to highlight important content, but do so conservatively

 Use various stylistic elements (italics, bold, color, brief animation, or differently-styled content) to highlight important content.
 Overuse can result in the loss of differentiation.
 Do not use italics or bold on long sections of text.
-Avoid ALL CAPS.
+Be careful with ALL CAPS.

-- Organize content into well-defined groups or chunks, using headings, lists, and other visual mechanisms
+- Organize content into well-defined groups or chunks, using headings, lists, and other mechanisms

 - Avoid background sounds